FullStory is subject to the regulatory and enforcement authority of the United States Federal Trade Commission.

 We take measures to enhance the security of our site and the FullStory service.
 These measures include maintaining a robust information security program, instituting security controls within the FullStory Services such as TLS certificates and strong authentication options, and giving our Customers facilities to exercise good security practices.
 As a FullStory Customer, it is important for you to protect against unauthorized access to your password and to your computer.
 No security measures are perfect and we cannot promise to be able to withstand security threats in all circumstances.

 FullStory operates in the United States and we store and process data on Google Cloud Platform servers located in the United States.
-Regardless of your locations, your information will be stored, processed in, or transferred to the United States.
+Regardless of your location, your information will be stored, processed in, or transferred to the United States.

 Do Not Track Signal